-We use a proprietary diagnostic process to provide clients with customized and sustainable solutions to enhance compliance with the laws and regulations governing the use of independent contractors and other types of contingent workers, and we have a track record of successfully defending clients in dozens of industries faced with misclassification challenges throughout the country.
+We provide clients with holistic advice to enhance compliance with the laws and regulations governing the use of independent contractors and other types of contingent workers, and we have successfully defended clients in misclassification challenges throughout the country.

 Private and governmental employers have substantially increased their use of independent contractors, long-term temporary employees, consultants and other contingent workers — either as part of their business models or to supplement their regular workforces.
 Many tech start-ups have also resorted to the use of independent contractors as part of the on-demand economy.
-For those employers that properly classify their 1099ers as independent contractors, state and federal laws permit them to exclude such workers from costly legal payments, such as income tax withholding, FICA and Medicare contributions and unemployment and workers’ compensation premiums.
+When independent contractors are properly classified, state and federal law allows employers to exclude them from income tax withholding, FICA and Medicare contributions, and unemployment and workers’ compensation premiums.
 Bona fide independent contractors may also be excluded from participation in employee benefit plans, such as pension and group medical plans, and are not included in the computation of “employees” for purposes of the Affordable Care Act.

-Responding to mounting evidence that many employers nationwide have misclassified employees as 1099 contractors as a cost-saving measure, state and federal labor departments, the IRS and plaintiffs’ class action lawyers have taken aim at companies believed to be misclassifying employees.
-In addition, state and federal legislatures, often at the behest of unions, have been active in seeking to curtail the use of independent contractors by changing the legal standards for determining who is an employee and who is an independent contractor, as well as increasing the penalties for misclassifying employees as independent contractors.
+Responding to mounting evidence that many employers nationwide have misclassified employees as independent contractors as a cost-saving measure, state and federal labor departments, the IRS and plaintiffs’ class action lawyers have taken action.
+Legislative attempts to curtail the use of independent contractors and increase the penalties for misclassifying workers also are increasing.

-In 2010, Pepper Hamilton established its Independent Contractor Misclassification and Compliance Practice Group to help employers meet these various legal challenges to the valid use of independent contractors and other types of contingent workers.
-The practice team has focused, from its inception, on the interrelated legal issues involving independent contractors by using an interdisciplinary approach, along with proprietary tools and techniques, to both diagnose and enhance companies’ compliance with independent contractor laws and defend businesses caught in the misclassification crackdown.
+Pepper helps employers meet challenges to the valid use of independent contractors and other types of contingent workers.
+We focus on the interrelated legal issues involving independent contractors by using an interdisciplinary approach to both diagnose and enhance companies’ compliance with independent contractor laws and defend businesses caught in the misclassification crackdown.

-Pepper’s Independent Contractor Misclassification and Compliance Practice Group includes more than 30 employment, tax, employee benefits and class action attorneys in 13 Pepper offices coast to coast, who work collectively and collaboratively.
-Our approach helps organizations in their efforts to legally use independent contractors in compliance with applicable employment, tax and employee benefits laws and to minimize the likelihood of legal challenges to their use of independent contractors.
-Our team members include litigators who have experience in defending organizations subject to misclassification claims brought in judicial and administrative proceedings and audits throughout the United States by governmental agencies and private class action lawyers.
+Our team includes more than 30 employment, tax, employee benefits and class action attorneys.
+Our approach helps organizations use independent contractors in compliance with employment, tax and employee benefits laws, and to minimize the likelihood of legal challenges to their use of independent contractors.
+Should disputes arise, we are experienced in defending employers against misclassification claims in civil litigation and government audits.

-Our lawyers understand that an audit by an unemployment or workers’ compensation agency of a company’s use of independent contractors also may lead to legal challenges to a company’s tax and employee benefits practices, and vice-versa.
-When asked by clients to enhance their compliance with independent contractor laws, we examine the issues and propose compliance measures, including alternatives, in all related legal disciplines – labor/employment, tax and employee benefits – using our proprietary “IC Diagnostics™” process, based on continually updated legal research covering federal law and the laws in nearly every state.
+Our lawyers understand that an audit by an unemployment or workers’ compensation agency of a company’s use of independent contractors also may lead to legal challenges to a company’s tax and employee benefits practices, and vice versa.
+When asked by clients to enhance their compliance with independent contractor laws, we examine the issues from an interdisciplinary perspective and propose practical measures that will comply with the requirements of all applicable laws.
 Our practice is nationwide and, where applicable, we work with lawyers in specific states.

-Members of our practice group have conducted numerous seminars and presentations and written more than two dozen articles for legal and business publications dedicated to the issue of independent contractor compliance and misclassification, including how to enhance compliance with laws permitting the use of independent contractors, conduct due diligence into companies that use 1099 contractors, minimize independent contractor misclassification liability, and other matters of vital interest to organizations that make use of independent contractors and other types of contingent workers.
-Our white paper, “How Companies Can Minimize the Risk of Independent Contractor Misclassification,” has been for many years, and remains, one of the most viewed legal resources on the subject of independent contractors available on the Internet.
-We also have been quoted in The New York Times, The Wall Street Journal, The Washington Post, The Los Angeles Times, Forbes, American Bar Association Journal, and numerous Bloomberg, BNA, and Thomson Reuters publications, as well as many other leading business and legal publications on the subject of misclassification of independent contractors.
+Our lawyers have conducted seminars and presentations and written articles on the issue of independent contractor compliance and misclassification, including how to enhance compliance with laws permitting the use of independent contractors, conduct due diligence into companies that use 1099 contractors, minimize independent contractor misclassification liability, and other matters of vital interest to organizations that make use of independent contractors and other types of contingent workers.